Cardiff School of Education & Social Policy>Courses>Consolidation Programme for Newly Qualified Social Workers

 Assessment

-There are two parts to the assessment of this module, an academic summative assessment (3,000 words) and a portfolio of evidence, the latter of which comprises of one direct observation with individuals who use services and their carers (and feedback from this direct work), one peer group exercise and, four supervision minutes from your Consolidation supervision with your Consolidation Practice Assessor.
+There are two parts to the assessment of this module: an academic summative assessment (3,000 words) and a portfolio of evidence.
+The portfolio comprises of one direct observation with individuals who use services and their carers (and feedback from this direct work), one peer group exercise and four sets of supervision minutes.
 Both elements of the assessment must be passed for the 30-credit module to be awarded.

 Entry Requirements